< Back to Blog

 What Leads to Compliance Failures

 Compliance failure can occur in various ways, ranging from intentional non-compliance to incidents that result in non-compliance.
 Meeting the standards and best practices outlined in compliance mandates is crucial, and failing to implement them on this level is one form of failure.
-Additionally, compliance mandates often impose limitations on how sensitive data is shared and disseminated.
-When breaches, security incidents, or malware/ransomware attacks occur, there is a risk of data exfiltration, which ultimately leads to compliance failure.
+However, more than simply meeting these requirements is needed to safeguard against the sophisticated tactics cybercriminals use today.

 Direct Cost of Non-Compliance